fbef0102/Rotoblin-AZMod/README.md

   * Prevents director or map overrides of z_common_limit.
 Kill common if overflow.
   * It always takes 5 scratches from an infected player to kill a common infected
   * Prevent common infected from pushing witch away when witch not startled yet
+  * Despawn infected commons who is too far behind the survivors.
   * Reduce the possibility that commons jiggle around when close to each other.
 Credit: [jensewe](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_nextbot_collision)
 	  * A well-known issue happens when setting ```nb_update_frequency``` to low value.
   * Fix commons being immune to shoves when crouching, falling and landing.
 Credit: [jensewe](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_common_shove)
+  * Remove BattleField Navigation limit when panic horde stage, which means common infected no longer spawns behind when survivor rush forward.

 * Special Infected:
   * **General:**